-well, if we talk about the Chrome creator Google, “Launch early and iterate” has always been their work philosophy.
+Well, if we talk about the Chrome creator Google, “Launch early and iterate” has always been their work philosophy.
 Keeping this philosophy in mind Google Chrome, an open-source browsing platform was launched by Google in 2008 to add value for users and, at the same time, help drive innovation on the web.

-Prior to the Google Chrome era, browsing was not much fun.
+Before the Google Chrome era, browsing was not much fun.
 Web browsers were limited to getting the input URLs or web addresses and returning the Web pages.

-Google always knew that all the online activities like Uploading and watching videos, playing online games, and chatting are not just web pages, but they are applications and should be given more importance than just web pages.
+Google always knew that all online activities like Uploading and watching videos, playing online games, and chatting are not just web pages, but they are applications and should be given more importance than just web pages.
 Read this interesting comic from Google to know more about Google’s intention before launching its well-known Chrome browser.

 Very few people know the fact that Google used Apple’s WebKit and Mozilla’s Firefox component to build Chrome.
 Google made it open source in the hope to collaborate with the entire developer community to help the technology move forward.